axondeepseg/axondeepseg/docs/source/documentation.rst

     ...

 ..
-NOTE :: If name of the excel file is not provided using the -f, the morphometrics will be saved as the original filename with suffix "axon_morphometrics.xlsx".
-However, if custom filename is provided, then the morphometrics will be saved as the original filename with suffix "custom filename":
+NOTE :: If name of the excel file is not provided using the `-f`, the morphometrics will be saved as the original image name with suffix "axon_morphometrics.xlsx".
+However, if custom filename is provided, then the morphometrics will be saved as the original image name with suffix "custom filename".
    ::

 Morphometrics of a specific image from multiple folders